Title IX and Other Resources for Students, Faculty, and Staff

 • College Evaluations: please visit evaluations.uchicago.edu to view evaluations from College courses beginning in Winter 2003; some students include reviews for their Course Assistants.

 • Tech Support and IT: visit itservices.uchicago.edu for general resources from UChicago's IT Services.
 If you need help with email, connectivity, wifi, or University interfaces and services, you can contact IT Services by email, calling 773-702-5800, or visiting the TECHB@R on the first floor of the Regenstein Library.
 You can also visit the Knowledge Base for help with common questions about University email and other issues.
-If you're using a computer issued by the Division of the Humanities, need help with a Divisional website, wiki, or blog, or have another Divisional computer/IT issue, get in touch with Humanities Computing by email or calling 773-702-6085.
+If you're using a computer issued by the Division of the Arts & Humanities, need help with a Divisional website, wiki, or blog, or have another Divisional computer/IT issue, get in touch with AHD IT by email or calling 773-702-6085.

 • Facilities: Go to the Facilities site for information about Facilities services and resources, including contact information for submitting service requests, and updates on-campus construction.
 Alternately, you can submit a service request for an office or classroom through the Department Administrator.